Does Everyone Have Life Insurance?

 • Education Funding: For parents, life insurance can cover college tuition or other educational costs for their children.

 Take John, a 35-year-old father of two with a stay-at-home spouse.
-If something happened to him, his family would struggle without his income.
-A life insurance policy could provide funds to cover daily expenses, pay off their mortgage, and ensure their kids can go to college.
-This kind of security is a major reason people choose to get coverage.
+If something were to happen to him, his family would struggle without his income.
+A life insurance policy could provide funds to cover daily expenses, pay off their mortgage, and ensure their children can attend college.
+This kind of security is a primary reason people choose to get coverage.

 Beyond protection, life insurance offers peace of mind.
-Knowing your family will be okay financially can reduce worry and let you focus on living your life.
-Some policies, like whole life or universal life, also build cash value over time, acting as a savings tool.
+Knowing that your family will be okay financially can reduce worry and allow you to focus on living your life.
+Some policies, such as whole life or universal life, also accumulate cash value over time, serving as a savings tool.

-You can borrow against this cash value for things like emergencies, home purchases, or even retirement planning.
+You can borrow against this cash value for purposes such as emergencies, home purchases, or retirement planning.
 This dual purpose—protection and savings—makes life insurance appealing for those looking to plan for the long term.

 For wealthier individuals, life insurance plays a role in estate planning.
-It can cover estate taxes, ensuring heirs receive their inheritance without selling assets.
-Business owners might use life insurance to fund buy-sell agreements, allowing partners to buy out a deceased owner’s share of the business.
-These uses show how versatile life insurance can be.
+It can cover estate taxes, ensuring that heirs receive their inheritance without having to sell assets.
+Business owners may use life insurance to fund buy-sell agreements, enabling partners to purchase a deceased owner’s share of the business.
+These uses demonstrate the versatility of life insurance.

 Barriers to Getting Life Insurance